Noblis/INVSC-janice/docs/index.md

 * Camera Identification

 Some function calls serve multiple use cases in different ways.
 In those cases the function documentation strives to clearly indicate the differences.
 If no differences are indicated it means that the function is universal in that it applies the same to each subproblem addressed by the API.

+This work is being sponsored by The Department of Homeland Security; Science and Technology Directorate.

 ## Focus Areas